selimbucher/kiwi-shell/README.md

 - bluetooth
 - tray

-For installation, refer to the [Wiki](https://aylur.github.io/astal/).
-If you are on NixOS, you can use flake.nix.
+For installing astal packages, refer to the [Wiki](https://aylur.github.io/astal/).
+If you are on NixOS, you may find `flake.nix` useful.
 The app might crash if you're not using a laptop with keyboard backlights.
 ## Installation